unixwzrd/UnicodeFix/README.md

 Setup will create a virtual environment to keep your system python clean.
 It will add the items needed to startup the script into your .bashrc

+Look at the [setup.sh](setup.sh) file to see what it does if you like, it's very simple.

+The .bashrc items are necessary because I will have a shortcut you may use from the macOS context menu to run the script shortly.

 ## Usage

 ```bash